wjohnsto/redis-om-python-data-modeling/README.md

 This repository contains several example sub-projects:

 1. Tthe `api` directory contains an example of how to use [Redis OM Python](https://github.com/redis/redis-om-python) with FastAPI.
+1. The `one-to-one` directory contains a one-to-one data modeling example project.
+1. The `one-to-many` directory contains a one-to-many data modeling example project.
-1. The `one_to_one` directory contains a 1-to-1 data modeling example project.
+1. The `many-to-many` directory contains a many-to-many data modeling example project.

 ## Installing